Chico Carrasquel: Playing career

 In 1951, Carrasquel beat out the reigning American League Most Valuable Player, Phil Rizzuto, in voting for the shortstop of the American League in the 1951 All-Star Game.
 He became the first Latin American player to be selected to start in an All-Star Game.
 On July 19, 1951, Carrasquel broke Rizzuto's Major League record by handling 297 consecutive chances in 53 games without committing an error.
 The record would stand for 18 years until 1969, when Don Kessinger of the Chicago Cubs set a new record by playing in 54 games without committing an error.
 He ended the year leading the league's shortstops in assists and in fielding percentage.
 In November 1951, it was reported that Boston Red Sox manager, Lou Boudreau, wanted to trade Ted Williams for Carrasquel but Lane refused the offer.

 Carrasquel had an off year in 1952 as a broken finger and then weight problems saw his batting average drop to .248 in 100 games.
 After the 1952 season, trade rumors reportedly had the Cleveland Indians offering the American League's runs batted in champion, Al Rosen, in exchange for Carrasquel but, the trade never transpired.
 In 1953, Carrasquel was once again voted as the starting shortstop for the American League in the 1953 All-Star Game and ended the season first among the league's shortstops in fielding percentage.
+On August 3, 1953, the White Sox played the Washington Senators who fielded shortstop Pompeyo Davalillo, marking the first time in Major League history that two Venezuelan players faced each other on opposing teams.

 During spring training in 1954, it was reported that White Sox manager Paul Richards was not pleased with Carrasquel's lack of effort on the field.
 It was a charge that would continue to pursue Carrasquel for the remainder of his tenure with the White Sox.
 Carrasquel responded with his most productive season in 1954, when he was voted to make his third start as the American League shortstop in the 1954 All-Star Game and, posted career-highs in home runs (12), RBI (62), hits (158), runs (106), extra-base hits (43), walks (85).
 Batting as the White Sox leadoff hitter, he led the league in games played and in plate appearances while hitting for a .255 batting average.
 Defensively, he led the league's shortstops in double plays and in fielding percentage.